IBE160/SG-Lotte/docs/sprint-artifacts/2-1-workout-logging-ui.md

 *   The backend endpoint to store workout log data should be added to `backend/app/api/v1/endpoints/plans.py`.

 #### General Notes
 *   The UI should be intuitive and make it easy for users to log their workouts.
-Each logging action on the frontend triggers an API call to the backend's `POST /log/workout` endpoint.
+Each logging action on the frontend triggers an API call to the backend's `POST /log/workout` endpoint, as detailed in the workflows.
 [Source: docs/sprint-artifacts/tech-spec-epic-2.md#workflows-and-sequencing]
 *   The difficulty rating is a key input for the AI, so ensure it is captured correctly in the `workout_log` table.
+Refer to the data models for schema details.
 [Source: docs/sprint-artifacts/tech-spec-epic-2.md#data-models-and-contracts]
-*   Consider using optimistic UI updates to provide immediate feedback to the user.
+*   To enhance user experience and perceived performance, consider implementing optimistic UI updates to provide immediate feedback to the user.
+This aligns with the frontend performance goals outlined in the non-functional requirements.
+[Source: docs/sprint-artifacts/tech-spec-epic-2.md#performance]

 ---